Admedus is developing a range of immunotherapies based on Professor Ian Frazer's next-generation DNA vaccine technology.

-Working with immunologist Professor Ian Frazer, the creator of the world’s first prophylactic cervical cancer vaccine Gardasil®, Admedus is currently investigating the commercialisation of therapeutic vaccines (aimed at both preventing the spread of the virus and offering a treatment to those infected) for both Herpes Simplex Virus 2 (HSV-2) and Human Papillomavirus (HPV).
-The Admedus HSV-2 therapeutic vaccine is currently in a Phase II clinical trial and has achieved successful results to date.
+Working with immunologist Professor Ian Frazer, the creator of the world’s first prophylactic cervical cancer vaccine Gardasil®, Admedus is developing therapeutic vaccines for the treatment and prevention of infectious diseases and cancers.

+Admedus has two key programs targeting Herpes Simplex Virus 2 (HSV-2) and Human Papillomavirus (HPV).
+The Admedus HSV-2 therapeutic vaccine is in a Phase II clinical trial and has achieved successful results to date.
 The HPV therapeutic vaccine is on track to enter a Phase Ib clinical trial in 2016, following the expected successful completion of pre-clinical studies.

 DNA vaccine technology is used to stimulate humoral (antibody) and/or cellular (T-cell) immune responses that have an enhanced ability to destroy infected or cancerous cells.